 It's a good idea to do this test even if you have a built-in Ethernet port that you know is there.
 Software driver upgrades have been known to cause issues and break working systems.
 I have a laptop that attempts to conserve battery life by turning off the power to the wired Ethernet port when it's running on the battery.
 If there isn't a wired Ethernet connection up when I unplug the AC power, it shuts the port off.
-The bad thing is it doesn't turn the port back on when insert a cable thereafter so long as it remains on battery.
+The bad thing is it doesn't turn the port back on when inserting a cable thereafter so long as it remains on battery.
 (There's a Control Panel in my particular case that will let me re-enable the wired Ethernet port.)
 Other laptops have a physical switch that turns off the wireless Ethernet adapter.
 These can get switched by accident.
-Suffice it so say there are cases where an Ethernet adapter may not be recognized even when you know it is (or was) there.
+Suffice it to say there are cases where an Ethernet adapter may not be recognized even when you know it is (or was) there.

-Start by right-clicking on the My Computer icon and choosing Properties from the pop-up menu as shown above.
+In Windows 7, Start by right-clicking on the My Computer icon and choosing Properties from the pop-up menu as shown above.
 On Windows 8 and 8.1 systems, if you don't have a My Computer icon, right-click on the name of your computer in any file explorer window and pick Properties from there.

 In Windows XP, the System Properties dialog window will appear as shown to the right.
 Click on the Hardware tab and then the Device Manager button.

 For Vista and Windows 7, start by right-clicking on the Computer menu item from the Start menu.
 Then choose Properties from the pop-up menu.

 In Vista and Windows 7, the Control Panel -> System Properties dialog window will appear instead as shown below.
 Next, click on the Device Manager link.